-It’s Soph from Inkling and I am currently in London for a month exploring the permanent expansion of Inkling to the UK.
+It’s Soph from Inkling and I am currently in London where we have recently expanded into the UK.
 One of the things that people have loved hearing about is Inkling’s approach to flexibility and the positive business outcomes that we see, both with our clients and in our own business, when this is implemented well.
 While we haven’t got it perfect yet, we’re proud of pioneering a different approach to the majority of organisations – and we think that it is one of the secret ingredients to our success.

 At Inkling we aim to practice what we teach by offering truly flexible working; over 50% of our team work part-time.
 We have team members who commit this time to their families, while others focus on their passion projects or simply enjoy time to themselves.
 Despite what many assume about the limitations of flexible working, we still manage to grow year-on-year, increase our revenue and profit and continue to develop deep and meaningful connections with each other (something we measure monthly).

 Flexibility is also offered in the way we work; anyone can choose to work from home (ensuring they are still able to deliver outstanding client and team outcomes).
 We empower our team with autonomy and flexibility so they can fit their work around their lives.
 The latest research suggests that this is becoming more and more important as our younger generations seek to live a full life over one spent in the office 51 weeks of the year, placing higher value on work-life balance and flexibility over salary.
 This is also the case for older generations who are living longer and choosing to stay in the workforce but not wanting to, or are capable of, doing the full-time slog.
 At Inkling, we also deeply understand the needs of women, who in Australia still do 50% more childcare and house work, making it harder to work 9-5 in an office and needing flexibility to manage around their families.
 Our policy is also heavily linked to research on performance – people who are able to work from home are more productive, energised and motivated.